The Simpsons: Continuity and the floating timeline

 Despite the depiction of yearly milestones such as holidays or birthdays passing, the characters never age.
 The series uses a floating timeline in which episodes generally take place in the year the episode is produced.
 Flashbacks and flashforwards do occasionally depict the characters at other points in their lives, with the timeline of these depictions also generally floating relative to the year the episode is produced.
-For example, the 1991 episodes "The Way We Was" and "I Married Marge" depict Homer and Marge as high schoolers in the 1970s who had Bart (who is always 10 years old) in the early '80s, while the 2008 episode "That '90s Show" depicts Homer and Marge as a childless couple in the '90s, and the 2021 episode "Do Pizza Bots Dream of Electric Guitars" portrays Homer as an adolescent in the same period.
-The 1995 episode "Lisa's Wedding" takes place during Lisa's college years in the then-future year of 2010, the same year the show began airing its 22nd season, in which Lisa was still 8.
-In 2015, the show reached the point where, had the characters been allowed to age in real time, Bart would have been older than Homer was in the first episode.
 Regarding the contradictory flashbacks, Selman stated that "they all kind of happened in their imaginary world".